World

 Early Logistics and Result Transmission:

-By the night of the election, INEC reported 98% of results uploaded to its Result Viewing Portal, demonstrating significant progress in using technology to enhance transparency.
+By the of the election, INEC reported 98% of uploaded to Result Viewing Portal, demonstrating progress in using technology to enhance transparency.

 Vote-Buying and Security Issues:

-Security agencies apprehended offenders, including a suspect caught with cash intended for voter inducement.
+Security agencies offenders, including a suspect caught with cash intended for voter inducement.

 Technological Advancements and Setbacks:

-Experts argue for enhanced testing and public oversight of BVAS systems to inspire confidence.
+Experts argue for testing and public oversight of BVAS systems to inspire confidence.

 Stakeholder Insights: